How Rami Kalla Created Point in Time Studios and Broke into the Multimedia Industry

 Where We Are Now

 From there, we began to see exponential growth!
-Point in Time Studios started making YouTube Videos for companies all over the country, from Coca-Cola to PetSmart, McDonald’s and Ford Motor Company.
+Point in Time Studios started making videos for companies all over the country, from Coca-Cola to PetSmart, McDonald’s and Ford Motor Company.
 Fast forward several years, we began working more in 3D animation and more recently — about 5 years ago — we invested heavily in virtual and augmented reality!
 This has now allowed us to expand internationally into London and Spain!

 I have always strived to keep Point in Time Studios on the cutting edge of our industry and I truly believe that virtual and augmented reality is the future of how people will consume interactive media.
 I am proud to have some of the most talented artists in the video production industry at our studio in Phoenix, and I love the collaborative atmosphere we have created!

 As for my corporate job, well, I never looked back!
 I still have the photo of my last day of work at General Mills, and although I enjoyed the people, it is a constant reminder to me that no matter how hard my day may seem, I will never go back!
 I am truly blessed to be living my dream of owning my own video production studio in Phoenix; blood, sweat, and tears and all.